Machine Learning Assessment: implications to cybersecurity: Nonparametric Methods for Estimating the Error Rate of a Classification Rule

 This equation is formally identical to (\ref{eq86}) but it expresses a different mechanism for evaluating the same quantity.
 It says that, for a given point, the average performance over the bootstrap replicates is calculated; then this performance is averaged over all the $n$ cases.
 Now, if every case $t_{i}$ is tested only from those bootstraps that did not include it in the training, a slight modification of the previous expression yields the leave-one-out bootstrap (LOOB) estimator:

-where the indicator function $I_{i}^{b}$ equals one when the case $t_{i}$ is not included in the training replicate $b$, and zero otherwise.
-To simplify notation, the error $L(y_{i},\eta_{\mathbf{t}^{\ast b}}(x_{i}))$ may be denoted by $L_{i}^{b}$. \cite{Efron1997ImprovementsOnCross} emphasized a critical point about the difference between this bootstrap estimator and LOOCV.
+where the indicator function $I_{i}^{b}$ equals one when the case $t_{i}$ is not included in the training replicate $b$, and zero otherwise. \cite{Efron1997ImprovementsOnCross} emphasized a critical point about the difference between this bootstrap estimator and the LOOCV.
 The CV tests on a given sample case $t_{i}$, having been trained just once on the remaining dataset.
 By contrast, the LOOB tests on a given sample case $t_{i}$ using a large number of classifiers that result from a large number of bootstrap replicates that do not contain that sample.
 This results in a smoothed cross-validation-like estimator.
-In the present article, we explain and elaborate on the smoothness property (Section~\ref{sec:smoothn-estim}).
+We explained and elaborated on this smoothness property in~\cite{Yousef2019LeisurelyLookVersionsVariants-arxiv}.